adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![CircuitPython Libraries](../assets/2023mmdd/blinka.png)](https://circuitpython.org/libraries)

-CircuitPython support for hardware continues to grow.
-We are adding support for new sensors and breakouts all the time, as well as improving on the drivers we already have.
-As we add more libraries and update current ones, you can keep up with all the changes right here!
+The CircuitPython library numbers are continually increasing, while existing ones continue to be updated.
+Here we provide library numbers and updates!

-For the latest libraries, download the [Adafruit CircuitPython Library Bundle](https://circuitpython.org/libraries).
-For the latest community contributed libraries, download the [CircuitPython Community Bundle](https://github.com/adafruit/CircuitPython_Community_Bundle/releases).
+To get the latest Adafruit libraries, download the [Adafruit CircuitPython Library Bundle](https://circuitpython.org/libraries).
+To get the latest community contributed libraries, download the [CircuitPython Community Bundle](https://circuitpython.org/libraries).

-If you'd like to contribute, CircuitPython libraries are a great place to start.
-Have an idea for a new driver?
-File an issue on [CircuitPython](https://github.com/adafruit/circuitpython/issues)!
-Have you written a library you'd like to make available?
-Submit it to the [CircuitPython Community Bundle](https://github.com/adafruit/CircuitPython_Community_Bundle).
-Interested in helping with current libraries?
+If you'd like to contribute to the CircuitPython project on the Python side of things, the libraries are a great place to start.
 Check out the [CircuitPython.org Contributing page](https://circuitpython.org/contributing).
-We've included open pull requests and issues from the libraries, and details about repo-level issues that need to be addressed.
-We have a guide on [contributing to CircuitPython with Git and GitHub](https://learn.adafruit.com/contribute-to-circuitpython-with-git-and-github) if you need help getting started.
-You can also find us in the #circuitpython channels on the [Adafruit Discord](https://adafru.it/discord).
+If you're interested in reviewing, check out Open Pull Requests.
+If you'd like to contribute code or documentation, check out Open Issues.
+We have a guide on [contributing to CircuitPython with Git and GitHub](https://learn.adafruit.com/contribute-to-circuitpython-with-git-and-github), and you can find us in the #help-with-circuitpython and #circuitpython-dev channels on the [Adafruit Discord](https://adafru.it/discord).

 You can check out this [list of all the Adafruit CircuitPython libraries and drivers available](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/blob/master/circuitpython_library_list.md).